This article introduces the concept of polymorphism and virtual functions, and their use in inheritance.

-The main thing to note about the program is, derived class function is called using a base class pointer.
-The idea is, virtual functions are called according to the type of object pointed or referred, not according to the type of pointer or reference.
+The idea is that virtual functions are called according to the type of the object instance pointed to or referenced, not according to the type of the pointer or reference.

 What is the use?

 In our complete software, we just need to pass a list of employees everywhere and call appropriate functions without even knowing the type of employee.
-For example, we can easily raise salary of all employees by iterating through list of employees.
-Every type of employee may have its own logic in its class, we don’t need to worry because if raiseSalary() is present for a specific employee type, only that function would be called.
+For example, we can easily raise the salary of all employees by iterating through the list of employees.
+Every type of employee may have its own logic in its class, but we don’t need to worry about them because if raiseSalary() is present for a specific employee type, only that function would be called.

 Virtual functions are so useful that later languages like Java keep all methods as virtual by default.

-How does compiler do this magic of late resolution?
+How does the compiler perform runtime resolution?

 Compiler adds additional code at two places to maintain and use vptr.

 2) Code with polymorphic function call (e.g. bp->show() in above code).
-Wherever a polymorphic call is made, compiler inserts code to first look for vptr using base class pointer or reference (In the above example, since pointed or referred object is of derived type, vptr of derived class is accessed).
+Wherever a polymorphic call is made, the compiler inserts code to first look for vptr using base class pointer or reference (In the above example, since pointed or referred object is of derived type, vptr of derived class is accessed).
 Once vptr is fetched, vtable of derived class can be accessed.
 Using vtable, address of derived derived class function show() is accessed and called.

 Is this a standard way for implementation of run-time polymorphism in C++?